conves/recurrent/README.md

-Recurrent is a small library for managing event recurrences, following the iCalendar standard https://en.wikipedia.org/wiki/ICalendar
+Recurrent is a small library for creating and managing events with recurrences, following the iCalendar standard https://en.wikipedia.org/wiki/ICalendar

-It allows creating events with recurrences of type 'daily', 'weekly', 'monthly' and 'yearly'.
+It allows creating events with recurrences of the following types: 'daily', 'weekly', 'monthly' and 'yearly'.

-Please notice that it is only an experiment/WIP.
+Please notice that it is only an experiment/WIP !

 For a complete working alternative, please check the awesome https://github.com/simshaun/recurr